inno-devops-labs/S25-core-course-labs/app_python/README.md

 - The time is updated every time the page is refreshed.
 - Developed using Flask, a lightweight web framework.
 - Built following best practices for coding standards, testing, and project structure.
+- Save number of visits in the local file on the machine (and route in app/visits)

 ## Local installation